- Photo Essays

-Just after dawn, I am standing at a bar near the Santa Maria Novella train station gulping down the strongest of espressos and watching the rain bucket down outside.
+Just after dawn, I am standing at a bar near the Santa Maria Novella train station gulping down the strongest of espressos and watching the rain outside grow heavier by the minute.
 I am about to leave Florence for the coast and plan to be hiking the Cinque Terre trail in only a couple of hours time.

 The weather is not looking promising.